Frequently Asked Questions About Walt Disney World

 Not often, but occasionally.
 In the past, when the exchange rate was much less favorable for Canadians, Disney World occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, particularly in the off-season.

-You can visit Disney.ca and click on the Special Offers tab to see any current deals specific to Canadians, but 99% of the time the offers are the same as those distributed in the US.
+You can visit Walt Disney World Disney’s Canadian website and click on the Special Offers tab to see any current deals specific to Canadians, but 99% of the time the offers are the same as those distributed in the US.
 Sometimes the Canadian offer will have a different discount code, but otherwise it will be identical to the US offer.

 Canadians can book the US offers.
-The Disney specialist travel agency I recommend, Small World Vacations, gladly works with clients around the globe.
+The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from Canada.

 Yes.
 Disney sometimes offers special deals for visitors from the UK and Ireland on holiday packages, hotel rooms and tickets for Walt Disney World.
-To see more information on Walt Disney World offers for visitors from the UK and Ireland, click here.
+Click here for more information on Walt Disney World offers for visitors from the UK and Ireland.

 - Where should I stay?

-- What’s the difference between the Disney resorts, the Swan & Dolphin, the Downtown Disney hotels, and other hotels?
+- What’s the difference between the Disney resorts, the Swan & Dolphin, the Disney Springs resort area hotels (formerly Downtown Disney), and other hotels?

 - What is a “Good Neighbor” hotel?